Jay Fant: 2014 election

-Ultimately, the contest proved to be close and hard-fought, with Fant finishing just three votes ahead of Renner, prompting a manual recount.
+Ultimately, the primary contest proved to be close and hard-fought, with Fant finishing just three votes ahead of Renner, prompting a manual recount.
 The recount lowered Fant's margin to just two votes but uncovered no additional errors, and Renner conceded to him.
 Renner was elected to the Florida House in another district a few months later.

 In the general election, Fant faced only write-in opposition, and easily won his first term in the legislature with nearly 100% of the vote.

 Tenure

 During his tenure, Fant sat on the House Judiciary Committee, Criminal Justice Subcommittee, Finance & Tax Committee, Government Operations Subcommittee, Insurance & Banking Subcommittee, Education Committee, Government Accountability Committee, Government Operations & Technology Appropriations Subcommittee, Justice Appropriations Subcommittee, Local, Federal and Veterans Affairs Subcommittee, Ways and Means Committee and Civil Justice & Claims Subcommittee.

 Fant sponsored a bill to improve access to online property especially in the management of wills and estates.
 It ultimately became law.
 Fant supported the Enterprise Florida and Visit Florida programs.
 He opposed gun control laws.

 In 2017 Fant declared his candidacy for Attorney General in the upcoming election, but he withdrew in June 2018.